CiananNicolai/ASP.Net-Core-Blazor-Project-API/README.md

 Public API Used: https://www.thecocktaildb.com/api.php

+## Requirements:

+> - Maybe the app show allow a search capability (e.g. input a city to see the weather forecast for the city), or sorting, or maybe a calculation of some sort (e.g. real-time currency conversion), depending on the topic chosen.
+Include validation on inputs.

+> - Keep the UI clean and simple.
+Pay attention to code quality and metrics.
+Use Github to version control your project.
+Have regular commits to Github, no branching is required.

+> - Host the application on Azure or any public cloud or hosting service of your choice.

 ## Deliverables:

->•	source code (ZIP).
+> -	source code (ZIP).

->•	Short report (2/3 pages) containing a short description of system, screen shots, URI for deployed app, description of testing performed, code quality/metrics, Github repo URI.
+> -	Short report (2/3 pages) containing a short description of system, screen shots, URI for deployed app, description of testing performed, code quality/metrics, Github repo URI.

->•	5 – 10 minute video demo where you walk through the running application.
+> -	5 – 10 minute video demo where you walk through the running application.